 As suggested above, shift workers face unique challenges from a training perspective.
 They are often less able to train and upgrade their skills outside of work hours; less able to concentrate on studying due to fatigue; and may even find training more challenging due to the negative cognitive effects of shift work.
 For this reason, shift workers are arguably a cohort of workers who have a great deal to gain from the flexible training models made available by eLearning and mLearning.

-When choosing a learning management system (LMS) for shift workers, it is critical to focus on three key components: flexibility; pacing; and repeated access.
+When choosing a learning management system (LMS) for shift workers, it is critical to focus on four key components: flexibility; pacing; repeated access, and on-the-job training.

 The benefits of choosing the right LMS for shift workers are twofold.
 On the one hand, organizations gain by developing an approach to training that best suits the needs and attention spans of their workforce.
 On the other hand, workers gain by being able to access training at short intervals in a flexible delivery format.
 While more research is still needed, high quality training may also be a way to mitigate the negative cognitive impacts some researchers associate with long-term shift work.